lwanger/cooked_input/CONTRIBUTING.md

 suppression is read alongside the code it applies to and disappears with it.

-Tests and examples are exempt from `ANN` by policy — annotations buy little in a test, and the examples are demo scripts rather than library code. `ty` still checks the tests, and that is deliberate: the suite calls the public API several hundred times from the outside, which is the cheapest validation the annotations get.
+Tests and examples are exempt from `ANN` by policy — annotations buy little in a test, and the examples are demo scripts rather than library code. `ty` checks both anyway, and that is
+deliberate: between them they call the public API several hundred times from the outside, which is the cheapest validation the annotations get.
+The examples were excluded from `ty` until they were not, and the exclusion had been hiding a `KeyError` that crashed one of them.

-`Any` is allowed (`ANN401` is off). `cooked_input` converts unknown console text into whatever the caller asked for, so `Any` is sometimes the honest annotation — the `**options` bags and `Convertor.__call__` especially.
+`Any` is allowed (`ANN401` is off). `cooked_input` converts unknown console text into whatever the caller asked for, so `Any` is sometimes the honest annotation — `Convertor.__call__` and the values it produces especially.
 Prefer a real type wherever one exists.

 ### Docstrings do not restate types